 What’s A Good Guajillo Pepper Substitute?

 A Mexican cuisine staple, the guajillo pepper is gaining in culinary popularity worldwide.
-More and more recipes are calling for this sweet and smoky pepper, as they part of the “Holy Trinity” of Mexican chilies used in mole sauce.
-But they can still be tricky to source in many areas.
+More and more recipes are calling for this sweet and smoky pepper.
+And they are part of the “Holy Trinity” of Mexican chilies used in mole sauce.
+But they can still be tricky to find in many areas.
 So what are your options if that’s the case?
 What’s a good guajillo pepper substitute if the real deal is not an option?
-We have three dried chili options for you, all suitable as an alternative but one is easier to find than the others.
+While guajillo’s is complex, we have three dried chili options for you.
+All are suitable as alternatives, but one is easier to find than the others.

 Easiest guajillo substitute to find: Ancho pepper

-They share a comparable sweetness and earthiness, but they are a step down in overall heat, 1,000 to 1,5000 Scoville heat units compared to the guajillo’s 2,500 to 5,000.
-They do tend to be sweeter and meatier – and the flavor overall isn’t as complex as the guajillo – but given their availability, they are easily the first place you should turn.
+Anchos share a comparable sweetness and earthiness, but they are a step down in overall heat, 1,000 to 1,5000 Scoville heat units (SHU) compared to the guajillo’s 2,500 to 5,000 SHU.
+They do tend to be sweeter and meatier — and the flavor overall isn’t as complex as the guajillo.
+But given their availability, they are easily the first place you should turn.

 The closest in flavor: Pasilla pepper

 Pasilla peppers (a.k.a. chile negro) are also a member of the “Holy Trinity” of Mexican chilies.
-They have a comparable heat to ancho peppers, but can reach the level of guajillos at their hottest (1,000 to 2,500 SHU).
+They have a comparable heat to ancho peppers, but, at their hottest, they can reach the level of guajillos (1,000 to 2,500 SHU).

 And it’s not just the spiciness that’s a better fit; the flavors, too, are better suited as a guajillo substitute.
 Pasillas are slightly sweet with hints of berry and cocoa.
 It’s not an exact match for the more tea-like earthiness of the guajillo, but it’s very close.